EdsonSMartins/pp3_python/README.md

 ## **Testing**

 The game was tested and validate with PEP8CI with no errors.
 However the details on testing can be found  [Here!](testing.md).

 ![Alt text](documentation/images/pep8civalidator.PNG "PEP8CI Report")

+### **Bugs**
+- I had an issue where I wasn't getting the correct words or index errors from the random numbers, I fixed this by using the length of the list for the random number instead of a magic number.
+- I tried using wordAPI at first but game was crashing and this was fixed bu using gspread/googlesheets.

 [Back to contents](#contents)